AlSh007/leetcode_extension/README.md

 - Extension service worker console (background.js logs): chrome://extensions → Service worker → Inspect views

 License
-- Use as you wish.
+- Fork the repo, do not clone!
 Ensure you do not publish PATs or private repo information.

-If you want, I can:
-- Add a small tests checklist or example screenshot of the generated folder structure.
-- Add stricter language → extension filename mapping (e.g. map "Python3"